 After the initial slave rebellion on St. Dominique, a civil war developed between the black dominated north and the mulatto dominated south.
 Toussaint L'Ouverture, an educated herb doctor and military man, emerged as the leader of the former slaves in the north.
 He conquered the entire island.
 Spain ceded the eastern side of the island to France (1795).
-Toussaint managed to restor order, ended the massacres, and restored some of the colony's lost prosperity (1796).
+Toussaint managed to restore order, ended the massacres, and restored some of the colony's lost prosperity (1796).
 Napoleon Bonaparte seized control of France.
 He attempts to retake Saint Domingue because of the huge exports that had come from the colony.
-He sends a substantial 34,000 man army to defeat the slave armies and reestablish French control.
+He sent a substantial 34,000 man army to defeat the slave armies and reestablish French control.
 The French commander Leclerc through subterfuge seized Toussaint L'Ouverture seized and deported him to France (1801).
 He died in a French prison.
+The French Army, however, was decimated by a yellow fever epidemic.
 The Convention in Paris reintroduced slavery to Saint Domingue (1802).
 This result in a renewed rebellion and more massacres (1802).
 The slaves continued to resist even after Toussaint's capture.
 Haitains declared an independent republic (1804).

 The white population was the smallest group.
 They constituted only about 25,000 of the population and they were divided into two groups.
 The wealthiest whites were the plantation owners.
 The city population of civil servants, merchsnts, and artisans were called the small whites.
 The whites at the time of the Revolution were demanding a role in the governing of the colony.
 (There was nothing like the colonial legislatures that developed in the English colonies.)
 Many whites wanted to turn Saint Domingue into an autonomous colony.